vbookshelf/Thumb-Drive-App-Concept/README.md

 ## Solution - The Thumb-Drive App

-- Ollama, the Models and all dependencies are downloaded together
+- Ollama, the Models and all dependencies are bundled together
-- Installation doesn't require an internet connection
-- Double-click a file to install and run
-- App runs completely offline
-- Entire app can be shared on a thumb-drive or via AirDrop
+- An installed app can be shared by simply making a copy of the project folder.
+- A user who receives a copy doesn't need an internet connection to use the app.

 <br>